crf199274/mcu/esp32/libraries/WebSockets2_Generic/README.md

 #### 2. ESP32 ADCs functions

-- ADC1 controls ADC function for pins **GPIO32-GPIO39**
+- `ADC1` controls ADC function for pins **GPIO32-GPIO39**
-- ADC2 controls ADC function for pins **GPIO0, 2, 4, 12-15, 25-27**
+- `ADC2` controls ADC function for pins **GPIO0, 2, 4, 12-15, 25-27**

 #### 3..
 ESP32 WiFi uses ADC2 for WiFi functions

 Look in file [**adc_common.c**](https://github.com/espressif/esp-idf/blob/master/components/driver/adc_common.c#L61)

-> In ADC2, there're two locks used for different cases:
+> In `ADC2`, there're two locks used for different cases:
 > 1. lock shared with app and Wi-Fi:
 >    ESP32:
->         When Wi-Fi using the ADC2, we assume it will never stop, so app checks the lock and returns immediately if failed.
+>         When Wi-Fi using the `ADC2`, we assume it will never stop, so app checks the lock and returns immediately if failed.
 >    ESP32S2:
->         The controller's control over the ADC is determined by the arbiter.
+>         The controller's control over the `ADC` is determined by the arbiter.
 There is no need to control by lock.
 >
 > 2. lock shared between tasks:
->    when several tasks sharing the ADC2, we want to guarantee
+>    when several tasks sharing the `ADC2`, we want to guarantee
 >    all the requests will be handled.
 >    Since conversions are short (about 31us), app returns the lock very soon,
 >    we use a spinlock to stand there waiting to do conversions one by one.